zinefer/zinefer.github.com/content/posts/introducing-launch-for-sublime-text/index.md

 +++
 date = "2019-03-26T22:58:38-06:00"
-title = "Launch for Sublime Text" description = "I created a plugin for Sublime that launches applications from the command palette" categories = "Software" tags = ["Python", "Sublime Text"]
+title = "Introducing Launch for Sublime Text" description = "I created a plugin for Sublime that launches applications from the command palette" categories = "Software" tags = ["Python", "Sublime Text"]